About me…

 Credentials & Affiliations

-I hold a PhD in Counseling & Supervision and am licensed as a Professional Counselor in Virginia and a Licensed Professional Clinical Counselor–Supervisor in Ohio.
+I hold a PhD in Counseling & Supervision and am a Licensed Professional Counselor and clinical supervisor in Virginia and a Licensed Professional Clinical Counselor–Supervisor in Ohio.
 I am a certified sylvotherapy (forest) practitioner.
 And I maintain active involvement in national and regional professional organizations related to counseling, counselor education, climate psychology, and environmental justice.

 Download Full CV